What is glaucoma?

 What are the most common types of glaucoma?

-There are two main types of glaucoma: open-angle glaucoma and angle-closure glaucoma.4 Another type of glaucoma- called normal-tension glaucoma- involves damage to the optic nerve even though IOP is normal.6
+There are two main types of glaucoma: open-angle glaucoma and angle-closure glaucoma.4 A specific type of open-angle glaucoma- called normal-tension glaucoma- involves damage to the optic nerve even though IOP is normal.6

 Open-angle glaucoma is the most common type of glaucoma in the United States.
-Around 80% of people who have glaucoma have open-angle glaucoma.4 In this type of glaucoma, the path for aqueous humor to drain out of the eye is open, but the flow of aqueous humor is too slow.
+Around 80% of people who have glaucoma have open-angle glaucoma.4 In OAG, the path for aqueous humor to drain out of the eye is open, but the flow of aqueous humor is too slow.
 It is as if the drain, known as the angle, were clogged.
 This slowness causes an increase in IOP that can damage the optic nerve.3

-Closed-angle glaucoma is more common in Asian countries and in people of Asian descent.4 ,7 In this type of glaucoma, the flow of aqueous humor out of the eye is actually blocked, or closed off, by a part of the eye called the iris.4
+Angle-closure glaucoma is more common in Asian countries and in people of Asian descent.4 ,7 In ACG, the flow of aqueous humor out of the eye is blocked, or closed off, by a part of the eye called the iris.4

 Who is at risk for having glaucoma?